jj5/kickass-crypto/README.md

 The main reason for allowing the implementer to customize the delay logic is so that unit tests can delay for a minimum amount of time.
-Ordinarily there shouldn't be any reason to meddle with the delay logic.
+Ordinarily there shouldn't be any reason to meddle with the delay logic and it might be less safe to do so.

 ## Exceptions and errors

+When an instance of one of:

+* `KickassCryptoSodiumRoundTrip`
+* `KickassCryptoSodiumAtRest`
+* `KickassCryptoOpenSSLRoundTrip`
+* `KickassCryptoOpenSSLAtRest`

-When an instance of either `KickassCryptoOpenSSLRoundTrip` or `KickassCryptoOpenSSLAtRest` is created the configuration settings are validated.
+is created the configuration settings are validated.
 If the configuration settings are not valid the constructor will throw an exception.
 If the constructor succeeds then encryption and decryption later on should also (usually) succeed.
 If there are any configuration problems that will mean encryption or decryption won't be able to succeed the constructor should throw.

 This library defines its own exception class called `KickassException`.
-This works like a normal Exception except that it adds a method `getData` which can return any data associated with the exception.
+This works like a normal Exception except that it adds a method `getData()` which can return any data associated with the exception.
 A `KickassException` doesn't always have associated data.